 This company is engaged in the operation and maintenance of gen-sets and electrical energy transmission systems.
-It has the hydroelectric power plant of Tingo of 1.24 MW and 82 km of transmission lines of 22.9 and 50 kv.
+It has the hydroelectric power plant of Tingo of 1.25 MW and 82 km of transmission lines of 22.9 and 50 kv.
+The Subsidiary has an indefinite electricity concession.